ml4/example-sentinel-vault/README.md

 This example uses fictitious HR and Accounting department policy for KV storage access in Vault and provides step-by-step instructions on how to use Sentinel Endpoint Governing Policies with Vault Enterprise Plus to extend the standard Vault ACL policy engine with applied examples from the documentation in [this HashiCorp tutorial on the subject](https://developer.hashicorp.com/vault/tutorials/policies/sentinel#write-sentinel-policies).

-You current are recommended to test this repo with Sentinel 0.18.x or [Sentinel 0.19.2-rc1](https://releases.hashicorp.com/sentinel/0.19.2-rc1/).
+You current are recommended to test this repo with Sentinel 0.18.x or Sentinel 0.19.2.
 A known issue exists 0.19.1.
 Credence to the HashiCorp Sentinel product, engineering and education teams.

 ## Unit Test Sentinel Policies Locally